noahzaozao/Xiao8/docs/README_en.md

 > **This is the foundation of our community.**
 >
-> The core driver part of the project (AI logic, UGC interfaces, basic interactions) will **always remain open source** under LGPL license.
+> The core driver part of the project (AI logic, UGC interfaces, basic interactions) will **always remain open source** under MIT license.
 We welcome developers worldwide to contribute code and features.
 Every commit you make has the chance to be implemented in the official Steam and App Store releases, used by millions.

 ### 2. Proprietary Applications